 POORLY INTERPRETED FACTS HAVE LED GOVERNMENTS EVERYWHERE TO CARRY OUT THE LARGEST EXPERIMENT EVER CONDUCTED ON MANKIND

 Evidence is steadily mounting to show that this is far from the truth.
-It seems increasingly likely that the low fat diets too many of us are eating are part of what is making us ill.
+It seems increasingly likely that the low fat diets too many of us are eating are part of what is making us ill and together with a surfeit of refined carbohydrates, particularly sugar, also associated with increasing levels of chronic disease around the world.

 Sam Feltham's 5000 calorie/day experiment - 2013